chenglou/reason-project-ideas/README.md

 For those who want a pure AST editor, this is the transition step toward that idea.

+Once syntax becomes a personal preference, the printer's correctness becomes much less of a concern.
+Up until this point we needed very clear and deterministic rules on how things should print in our editor.
+In the future, maybe we can use some heavy lifting to print out the code using complicated heuristics learned from the coder's habit (machine learning?
+This *is* the far-fetched ideas section =)).

 ### Browser extension to toggle between syntaxes
 Similar to the idea above, but easier to achieve: we could use `refmt`, compiled to JS, to parse OCaml syntax in an online code snippet and turn it into Reason syntax, and vice-versa.